Camoflauge: Career

 In 1999, Johnson along with the rap group Crime Affiliates independently released the collaboration album, Crime Pays.
 The following year, Johnson released his debut solo album, I Represent, which peaked at No. 58 on the Billboard R&B/Hip-Hop Album Chart and led to a solo recording deal with Universal Records for his sophomore album, Strictly 4 Da Streets: Sex, Drugs and Violence Vol.1; however, Johnson was subsequently dropped by the label after its release.
 His songs often contain references to life on the streets of Savannah.

 Johnson's third album, Keeping It Real debuted at No. 24 on the Billboard Top Independent Albums, No. 26 on the Billboard Heatseekers Charts, and No. 39 on the Top R&B/Hip-Hop Albums.
-The album was released in 2003 thru the independent label, Pure Pain.
+The album was released in 2003 through the independent label Pure Pain.
 As Johnson's celebrity status grew, he was invited to speak at high schools in the Savannah area.
-Johnson delivered Christmas gifts to children living in public housing, dressed as what he called "Camo Claus" and was an honored guest at Father's Day celebration in his hometown.
+Johnson delivered Christmas gifts to children living in public housing, dressed as what he called "Camo Claus" and was an honored guest at a Father's Day celebration in his hometown.

-The music video for his single, "Cut Friends" has garnered over 2.8 million views on YouTube..
+The music video for his single "Cut Friends" has garnered over 2.8 million views on YouTube..